msftsean/microsoft-devops-workshop/04_pipelines/02_jenkins/01_install_jenkins.md

           RX bytes:662160 (646.6 KiB)  TX bytes:1074965 (1.0 MiB)
 ```

-That means, in my case I want to naviate to http://192.168.99.101:31234/login and use my admin username and password to log in.
+That means, in my case I want to navigate to http://192.168.99.101:31234/login and use my admin username and password to log in.